FyroxEngine/Fyrox/README.md

 # rg3d-sound

-Sound library for games written in Rust with HRTF support.
+Sound library for games and interactive applications written in Rust.

 ## Key features